Highly Imaginable Words and Short Sentences Edition is the next instructional material to be used after the Basic Spelling and Phonics Edition.

 Technology and Copyrights

-Sawaru Glyph is not merely a teaching material for haptic reading of embossed letters.
+Sawaru Glyph is not merely a teaching material for tactile reading of embossed letters.

 This tool integrates the following four original technologies to enable effective multisensory learning through the use of haptics: